rali-udem/jsRealB/README.md

     <img src="Tutorial/metro.jpg" width="800"/>

     The langage of the web page and of the realization can be changed interactively by clicking in the top right of the page.
 [Metro](Tutorial/metro.html) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/Tutorial/metro.html)

+### Test demos
+* The demos are usually run using the *compiled* version.
+But after modification of the source files, the version with the separate loading of the file can be obtained by commenting/uncommenting some `<script>...</script>` lines at the start of the html file.
+The shell script `testDemos.sh` can be used to do this while keeping the original intact.
+If the script is called with a name of an HTML file, then that file is uncommented and shown in the browser (using the `open` command on the MacOS).
+With no argument, then all demos are displayed in different tabs.
+The script wait for 5 seconds between each try.
 ## Design of the system

 The current version (3.0) is a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
 This means that applications using only the external interface of `jsRealB` can be run unchanged.